 Bilateral commercial relations have gradually developed, having stabilised in the last years.
 That said, there is plenty of room for growth of exports and investment between the two countries.

-Estonia’s main exports to Spain are machinery and equipment, timber and wood products, plant products, vehicles, means of transportation and chemical products.
+Estonia’s main exports to Spain are mineral fuels, electrical equipment, wood and wood products, and motor vehicles.

 Estonia’s main imports from Spain are food and beverages, electrical equipment and machinery, vehicles and spare parts, metals and textiles.